 Now before we begin our search, let’s clear up some common misunderstandings and dispel the confusion associated with Professional Employer Organizations (PEOs), HROs, Administrative Services Organizations (ASOs), and other terms often used interchangeably.

 First and foremost, not all HROs and ASOs are PEOs.
 However, almost all PEOs provide HRO and ASO services.
 Firms specializing in HR outsourcing typically only provide those HR services that can be purchased a la carte without entering into a co-employment relationship.
-PEOs provide a wide range of comprehensive employee services, of which HR is but one, and as a result often requires co-employment status.
-ASOs do NOT provide their clients HR services at all, but rather provide administrative support.
-The principle difference between HROs or ASOs, and PEOs, is that in a relationship with the former, the client firm and employer remains the employer of record for tax purposes.
+PEOs provide a wide range of comprehensive employee services, of which HR is but one, and as a result, often requires co-employment status.
+ASOs do NOT provide their clients with HR services at all but rather provide administrative support.
+The principal difference between HROs, ASOs, and PEOs is that in a relationship with the former, the client firm and employer remain the employer of record for tax purposes.

 Where to Begin

-Once an evaluation has been completed, your PEO expert will be able to provide you with a qualified list of PEOs that are a fit for your company based on the criteria that was established in your initial evaluation.
-The best fit will be able to provide you with HR Solutions Houston whose benefits will cover your employees needs and benefits, without charging for services you don’t want or don’t need.
+Once an evaluation has been completed, your PEO expert will be able to provide you with a qualified list of PEOs that are a fit for your company based on the criteria that were established in your initial evaluation.
+The best fit will be able to provide you with HR Solutions, whose benefits will cover your employee’s needs and benefits without charging for services you don’t want or don’t need.

 PEO Broker can help you do just that.